Canadian-Wildlife-Federation/abfishpass/README.md

 As a part of the loading scripts a fish species table is created which contains the fish species of interest for modelling and various modelling parameters.
 Before processing the watershed these parameters should be reviewed and configured as necessary.
 Note: Currently there is no velocity or channel confinement data.
 These parameters are placeholders for when this data is added.

+**Main Script**

+load_parameters.py [dataFile] -c config.ini -user [username] -password [password]

 ## 2 - Watershed Processing

-Processing is completed by watershed id, each watershed is processed into a separate schema in the database.
+Processing is completed by watershed id.
+Each watershed is processed into a separate schema in the database.
 The watershed configuration must be specified in the ini file and the configuration to be used provided to the script (see below).

 Currently processing includes:
 * Preprocessing step which loads all the streams from the raw datastore into the working schema
 * Loading barriers from the CABD barrier database
-* Computing Modelled Crossings
+* Computing modelled crossings
+* Loading assessment data
-* Computing Mainstems
+* Computing mainstems
 * Computing an elevation values for all stream segments
 * Computing a smoothed elevation value for all stream segments
 * Compute gradient for each stream vertex based on vertex elevation and elevation 100m upstream.